Search

 QLD Department of Housing, Local Government, Planning and Public Works

-Driving systemic change in land use planning policy - the Queensland Resilience Policy Maturity Framework for Land Use Planning (GEOGRAPHIC)
+Driving systemic change in land use planning policy - the Queensland Resilience Policy Maturity Framework for Land Use Planning

 This talk will present emerging findings from a localised research project that focuses on the Pacific, drawing lessons from abroad to dialogue at the domestic level in Australia.